jerrytingley/archive.org-gratefuldead-download-script/README.md

 Python script to download Grateful Dead shows from archive.org

-The script will download the files to a tempoary directory and then rename the files and tempoary directory according to the files metadata.
+The script downloads to a folder in the format of "date of show - venue".
+If a download is interrupted, it redownloads the last downloaded file and continues where it left off.

 Usage:
 ======